 The bottom line is this: Breastfeeding is normal.
 Breastfeeding is healthy.
 (The American Academy of Pediatrics says breastfeeding is the best source of baby’s nutrition for the first year of life.)
 If you’re out and about and need to feed baby, you should absolutely feel free to nurse in public.

 Is Breastfeeding in Public Legal?

 Doctors encourage moms to breastfeed, but is breastfeeding in public legal?
 The answer is: Yes!
 “There is no law anywhere that says a mother cannot breastfeed in public,” Dwyer says.
-In fact, 49 states (plus Washington, DC, and the US Virgin Islands) have breastfeeding in public laws that specifically grant women the right to breastfeed in any public or private location.
-(Although Idaho has a high rate of breastfeeding moms compared with other states, the only related law they have exempts breastfeeding mothers from jury duty—unfortunately it doesn’t have any laws that expressly make public breastfeeding legal.)
+In fact, all 50 states (plus Washington, DC, and the US Virgin Islands) have breastfeeding in public laws that support a woman's right to breastfeed in any public or private location.
 Plus, in many states, breastfeeding in public laws specifically exclude nursing as an act of indecent exposure.
 So the next time anyone tells you differently, remember that public breastfeeding is your legal right.

 Tips for Breastfeeding in Public

 For many moms, breastfeeding in public takes some getting used to, while others are at ease with it from day one.
 Some women feel more comfortable covering up while breastfeeding in public, but you should never feel like you’re obligated to.
 However you feel about nursing around other people, here are some tips for making the process go more smoothly—and how to breastfeed in public more discreetly if that’s your preference.